bttf/whisper/README.md

 # adnan's whisper implementation

-pretty simple stuff
+binary provided in [releases](https://github.com/bttf/whispering/releases) (only provided for apple silicon; I can only build for the platform I'm using with pyinstaller :/)

-## steps to get running
+## steps to build and run locally

 1. setup venv